-When I think about my favorite brands, I only know a lot of them exist because someone told me about them.
-When that happens my friends became more than customers, they were brand advocates.
-They didn’t just like the brand community they were in, they love it, and couldn’t help themselves from telling everyone they know about it, including me.
+When we think about our favorite brands, we only know a lot of them exist because someone told us about them.
+When that happens our friends became more than customers, they were brand advocates.
+They didn’t just like the brand community they were in, they fell in love with the brand, and couldn’t help themselves from telling everyone they know about it.

 1. Create a community for advocates to rally behind